bet4a/d3wiki/Upgrading-to-3.0.md

 One gotcha is that **d3.geo.path now observes the right-hand rule for polygons**.
 Geographic features are defined in spherical coordinates.
 Thus, given a small polygon that approximates a circle, we might assume that this polygon represents an island.
 However, an equally valid interpretation is that this polygon represents everything *but* the island; that is, the polygon of the sea surrounding the island.
 (See Jason’s [geographic clipping examples](http://www.jasondavies.com/maps/clip/) for more.)
 In 2.x, it was not possible to represent polygons that were larger than a hemisphere.
 By applying the right-hand rule, sub-hemisphere polygons in 3.0 must have clockwise winding order.
 If your GeoJSON input has polygons in the wrong winding order, you must reverse them, say via [ST_ForceRHR](http://www.postgis.org/docs/ST_ForceRHR.html); you can also convert your GeoJSON to [TopoJSON](/mbostock/topojson), and this will happen automatically.

 There is now a wide variety of geographic projections available for D3 3.0 in the [d3.geo.projection plugin](/d3/d3-plugins/tree/master/geo/projection).
-Correspondingly, **the rarely-used [Bonne projection](http://bl.ocks.org/3734313) has been moved to a plugin**, and **the modal d3.geo.azimuthal projection has been replaced with separate projections** for each mode: [d3.geo.orthographic](http://bl.ocks.org/3757125), [d3.geo.azimuthalEqualArea](http://bl.ocks.org/3757101), [d3.geo.azimuthalEquidistant](http://bl.ocks.org/3757110), [d3.geo.stereographic](http://bl.ocks.org/3757137) and [d3.geo.gnomonic](http://bl.ocks.org/3757349). **The albers.origin method has also been replaced by projection.rotate and projection.center.**
+Correspondingly, the **rarely-used [Bonne projection](http://bl.ocks.org/3734313) has been moved** to a plugin, and the modal **d3.geo.azimuthal projection has been replaced** with separate projections for each mode: [d3.geo.orthographic](http://bl.ocks.org/3757125), [d3.geo.azimuthalEqualArea](http://bl.ocks.org/3757101), [d3.geo.azimuthalEquidistant](http://bl.ocks.org/3757110), [d3.geo.stereographic](http://bl.ocks.org/3757137) and [d3.geo.gnomonic](http://bl.ocks.org/3757349).
+The **albers.origin method has also been replaced** by projection.rotate and projection.center.

-Lastly, **the alias d3.geo.greatCircle has been removed**; use the identical d3.geo.circle instead.
+Lastly, the alias **d3.geo.greatCircle has been removed**; use the identical d3.geo.circle instead.
 Also, did you know that you can now use d3.geo.circle to draw circles?
 This is an easy way to approximate [Tissot’s indicatrix](http://bl.ocks.org/4052873).

 ## Arrays